ISEAL-Community/iseal-core/README-dev.md

 - The ISEAL Core Metadata Set, which lives in `data/iseal-core.csv`
 - The FSC<sup>®</sup> extension, which lives in `data/fsc.csv`

 From the CSV we use a series of Python scripts to create the RDF ([TTL](https://en.wikipedia.org/wiki/Turtle_(syntax))) representations of the schema as well as the HTML documentation site.
 All of this is automated using GitHub Actions (see `.github/workflows`) whenever there is a new commit in the repository.
-Everything should Just Work<sup>™</sup> so you should only need to follow the documentation here if you want to work on the workflow locally or make larger changes.
+You should only need to follow the documentation here if you want to work on the workflow locally or make larger changes.
 In that case, continue reading...

-## General Requirements
+## Technical Requirements

-- Python 3.8+
+- Python 3.8+ — to parse the CSV schema and generate the RDF and documentation site
-- Node.js 12+ and NPM
+- Node.js 12+ and NPM — to generate the documentation site

-## Python Setup
+### Python Setup
 Create a Python virtual environment and install the requirements:

 ```console